Editor’s Note: This post was originally published in June 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 I first heard of Sherly Sandberg, COO of Facebook, when I watched her Ted Talk.
 I thought her talk was inspiring and just what women at work needed to hear.
 I loved when she said women need to sit at the table and how to make your partner a real partner.
 Her speech motivated me to step up my leadership skills at work.
 After I listened to Sandberg’s Ted Talk I read her book, Lean In, which expands on her talk.

 Sandberg says that she wants every little girl who is told she’s bossy, to be told she has leadership skills instead.
 I first started seeing it around the internet, I was again inspired.
 Yes, I thought.
 Let’s raise girls to be the boss of the playground, the leader of their girl group.
-Let’s start acknowledging their smarts, not just their looks.
+Let’s start acknowledging their smarts, not only their looks.
 Let’s raise them to be the great leaders we know they can be!

 I want girls to feel confident and empowered.
 I worked at a robotics summer camp for girls in college in the summer between semesters.
 I think it’s important for women to be in tech and have leadership positions.